-- If it takes someone having to lose you, to be honest with you, value you, and recognize your worth… the relationship is never going to work.
+- If it takes someone having to lose you to: be honest with you, value you, and recognize your worth… the relationship is never going to work.
 Why reduce yourself to a set of car keys that someone only realizes how important and necessary they are only when they are lost?

-- If you implement the No Contact Rule with your ex just to get him/her to react, freak out and want you back… you are essentially communicating with your actions that you are okay with your “soulmate” equating a lack of narcissistic control with genuinely desiring you.
+- If you implement the No Contact Rule with your ex just to get him/her to react, freak out, and want you back… you are essentially communicating with your actions that you are okay with your “soulmate” equating a lack of narcissistic control with genuinely desiring you.

-I define the No Contact Rule as a way to resurrect your backbone, build unconditional confidence, win your breakup (without minimizing it to a game whatsoever), and attain classy revenge without having to disembark from the dignity, standards, and self-respect that you are working hard to rebuild.
+I define the No Contact Rule as a way to resurrect your backbone, build unconditional confidence, win your breakup (without minimizing it to a game whatsoever), and attain classy revenge without having to disembark from the dignity, standards, and self-respect that you are trying to rebuild.
 It is a direct flight to indifference and will solidify your One That Got Away status only if you do it right.

 I hate referring to it as a “rule,” because it just adds to this stigma of feeling more like a formulaic prison sentence that has to be applied for some desired result, rather than what it truly is: